pohlm01/master-thesis/2_preliminaries.typ

 This work focuses on this last use case, the web browsing.
 The corresponding @pki infrastructure is often referred to as #emph([WebPKI]).
-It combines the domain name and possibly a company name with a public key, such that a @rp can verify it connected to the intended website.
+It combines the domain name and possibly a company name with a public key, so an @rp can verify that it is connected to the intended website.
 This verification is built into the @https protocol, which combines the @http with the @tls security layer.
 Typically, the @ca does not issue a certificate from its root certificate that is stored as trusted in the @rp:pl.
-Instead, a @ca uses an intermediate certificate, signed with the root certificate, to sign the so called #gls("ee", long: true) certificate, i.e., the one attesting the link between the domain name and public key.
+Instead, an @ca uses an intermediate certificate, signed with the root certificate, to sign the so-called #gls("ee", long: true) certificate, i.e., the one attesting the link between the domain name and public key.
 Together, the @ee and corresponding intermediate and root certificates are referred to as #emph[certificate chain].

-For security reasons, certificates have only a limited lifetime, especially the @ee in the web ecosystem.
+For security reasons, certificates have a limited lifetime, especially the @ee in the web ecosystem.
-Since 2020 Chrome and Apple enforce new @ee certificates to be valid for at most 398 days @chrome_cert_lifetime @apple_cert_lifetime.
+Since 2020, Chrome and Apple have enforced new @ee certificates to be valid for at most 398 days~@chrome_cert_lifetime @apple_cert_lifetime.
-Let's Encrypt, a @ca which is responsible for 57~% of all currently valid certificates, issues certificates for just 90 days @merkle_town @lets_encrypt_cert_lifetime.
+Let's Encrypt, a @ca responsible for 57~% of all currently valid certificates, issues certificates for just 90~days~@merkle_town @lets_encrypt_cert_lifetime.
 Let's Encrypt provides two reasons for their comparably short certificate lifetimes:
-They want to limit the damage a miss issuance or key compromise can do, and they want to encourage an automated issuance process, which they see as a crucial part of a widespread @https adoption.
+They want to limit the damage a miss-issuance or key compromise can do and encourage an automated issuance process, which they see as a crucial part of widespread @https adoption.

 Nevertheless, it is important to have a mechanism in place to revoke certificates.
-This can be necessary if a private key leaked or the assured information is not accurate (anymore).
+This can be necessary if a private key leaks or the assured information is not accurate (anymore).
 There are two mechanisms in place for that:
-The @crl:pl are regularly published by the @ca in which all revoked certificates are listed and the #gls("ocsp", long: true) allows @rp:pl to query the @ca if a certificate was revoked in real-time.
+The @ca:pl regularly publish @crl:pl, listing all revoked certificates and the #gls("ocsp", long: true) allows @rp:pl to query the @ca if a certificate was revoked in real-time.

 // As it will become relevant later on, the following section will explain @ocsp a bit more in-depth.

 === OCSP
-@ocsp is meant as an improvement over the classical @crl, as it avoids downloading a list of all blocked certificates occasionally, but instead allows querying a @ca about the status of one specific certificate whenever it is needed.
+@ocsp is meant as an improvement over the classical @crl, as it avoids downloading a list of all blocked certificates occasionally but instead allows querying a @ca about the status of one specific certificate whenever it is needed.
 The @ca includes an #gls("http", long: false) endpoint to an @ocsp responder in the certificates it issues, which @rp:pl such as browsers can query for recent information about whether a certificate is valid~@rfc_ocsp.

-In practice, this comes with a couple of issues: Speed, high load on @ca servers, availability, and privacy.
+In practice, this comes with a couple of issues: speed, high load on @ca servers, availability, and privacy.
 Every time a @rp checks a certificate, an additional round trip to the @ocsp responder is required, which slows down the connection by about 30~%~@ocsp_30p_faster.
-Moreover, the @ca:pl have to answer these status requests, which results in a high server load and therefore costs.
+Moreover, the @ca:pl have to answer these status requests, which results in a high server load and, therefore, costs.
-If an @ocsp responder is not reachable, the @rp either cannot connect to the server or has to ignore the failure, called fail-close and fail-open, respectively.
+If an @ocsp responder is not reachable, the @rp either cannot connect to the server or has to ignore the failure, which is called fail-close and fail-open, respectively.
-The German health care system showcases that a fail-close approach can be very fragile in practice~@e-rezept.
+The German healthcare system showcases that a fail-close approach can be very fragile in practice~@e-rezept.
 Browsers opted for a fail-open approach in favor of service availability.
 This decision, however, limits the benefit of recent information, as an attacker can block access to the @ocsp endpoint and thereby block the information that a certificate was revoked~@ocsp_soft_fail.
 Furthermore, @ocsp raises privacy concerns, as @ca:pl can build profiles of users based on which certificates they query.